envoyproxy/learnenvoy/_articles/front-proxy.md

 high-leverage place to start enabling Envoy’s more advanced features around resilience and observability for your whole organization.

-[//]: # (_add after service mesh_ If you’re looking to deploy Envoy for internal traffic only, see Basic Service Mesh.)

 ## Deploying a Front Proxy

 Though Envoy is capable enough to be deployed right at the edge of your